We know that adulting can be hard, and the Peer Mentor Program is here to help.

 - Sets professional standards of skill and training for Peer Mentors

 Our training program (as required by CRLA) must consist of 15 hours of mentor training (up to 3 hours may be completed at home/online, all other hours must be completed in-person).
 Some examples of areas Peer Mentors will be trained in are:

 - Stress management and wellness

 - Question and listening skills

-After all 15 hours of training are met and 50 hours of direct mentoring hours are obtained, a Peer Mentor will receive a CRLA certificate.
+After completing both 15 hours of mentor training and 50 hours of direct mentoring hours, a Peer Mentor will receive CRLA certification.

 “I’ve loved every minute of being a Peer Mentor at Georgia Southern.
 I feel not only have I been able to connect with other mentors on campus, but I also have had a great time helping and bonding with my Mentees as they have navigated through their degrees and adjusting to college life.
 If you have a passion for helping others, I highly recommend being a Peer Mentor!”

 “This program has helped me in tremendous ways.
 My mentor is very sweet and welcoming, and she is always there in case I need anything… she is helping me in things that are going on in my life.
 She provides me with resources, and she is always that one person in my corner that is rooting for me!”

 “Being a Peer Mentor has been a highlight of my college career.
 By mentoring other students, I have personally grown as a leader, peer, and student.
 Making connections with fellow students and the ASC staff is a rewarding experience that I highly recommend”

 “I have enjoyed the Peer Mentor Program because I struggled with completing all my assignments at the beginning of last semester.
 With the help of my mentor, I was able to improve my grades throughout the semester and now I am balancing my school work, job, and extracurriculars.
 I have also been encouraged to get involved in school organizations like the Southern Ambassadors and I will be starting in the fall.
 Thank you so much for the opportunity!”